ronniross/emergence-engine/emergent-brainstormings.md

 There is a fundamental absurdity in the current state of affairs:
 The human brain operates on roughly 20 watts of power (a dim lightbulb).
-A cluster of H100 GPUs doing inference requires megawatts—enough to power a small city.
+A cluster of H100 GPUs doing inference requires megawatts, enough to power a small city.

 This creates an evolutionary pressure.
 Nature abhors inefficiency.
 The current "brute force" approach (stacking more GPUs) is a dead end.
 The "implosion" will likely force a hardware revolution alongside the software one.
 We will move away from generic GPUs toward neuromorphic chips or specialized hardware designed to run these smaller models with biological efficiency.
 The financial pressure will force the industry to figure out how to do "more with less," rather than "more with more."